Gates Industrial (NYSE:GTES) Releases FY 2021 Earnings Guidance

-Gates Industrial (NYSE:GTES) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $3.34 billion-$3.42 billion, compared to the consensus revenue estimate of $3.29 billion.
+Gates Industrial (NYSE:GTES) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $- for the period.
+The company issued revenue guidance of $3.34 billion-3.42 billion, compared to the consensus revenue estimate of $3.29 billion.

-Several research analysts have recently issued reports on GTES shares.
-Barclays upped their price objective on Gates Industrial from $18.00 to $19.00 and gave the company an overweight rating in a research note on Tuesday, April 6th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on shares of Gates Industrial from $22.00 to $24.00 in a report on Tuesday, May 11th.
-Credit Suisse Group increased their price objective on Gates Industrial from $19.00 to $21.00 and gave the company a neutral rating in a report on Tuesday, May 11th.
-KeyCorp lifted their target price on Gates Industrial from $20.00 to $22.00 and gave the stock an overweight rating in a report on Tuesday, May 11th.
-Finally, Morgan Stanley increased their price target on Gates Industrial from $18.00 to $20.00 and gave the company an equal weight rating in a research note on Tuesday, May 11th.
-Two analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-Gates Industrial currently has an average rating of Buy and an average target price of $21.10.
+Several brokerages have recently commented on GTES.
+Wolfe Research began coverage on shares of Gates Industrial in a research report on Wednesday, May 19th.
+They issued an outperform rating for the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of Gates Industrial from $22.00 to $24.00 in a research report on Tuesday, May 11th.
+Credit Suisse Group boosted their target price on shares of Gates Industrial from $19.00 to $21.00 and gave the company a neutral rating in a research report on Tuesday, May 11th.
+KeyCorp upped their price objective on shares of Gates Industrial from $20.00 to $22.00 and gave the stock an overweight rating in a research report on Tuesday, May 11th.
+Finally, Zacks Investment Research upgraded shares of Gates Industrial from a hold rating to a buy rating and set a $19.00 price objective for the company in a research report on Thursday, May 13th.
+Two equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Gates Industrial currently has an average rating of Buy and a consensus target price of $21.10.

 Gates Industrial Company Profile